In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Transfer 1 tablespoon [2 TBL] Indian simmer sauce base to a small bowl; set aside for the scallion yogurt.

 In a medium [large] frying pan over medium-high heat, warm 2 to 3 teaspoons oil until hot but not smoking.
-Add your protein, season with salt and pepper, and cook, stirring and breaking up the ground meat if using, until the protein is lightly browned but not yet cooked through, 2 to 3 minutes.
-Stir in the parsnip and keema spice blend, season with salt and pepper, and cook until fragrant, about 1 minute.
+Add your protein, season with salt and pepper, and cook, stirring and breaking up the ground meat, until the protein is lightly browned but not yet cooked through, 2 to 3 minutes.
+Stir in the parsnip and curry spice blend, season with salt and pepper, and cook until fragrant, about 1 minute.

 Add the remaining Indian simmer sauce base and 1 cup [2 cups] water and bring to a boil, then reduce to a simmer.
 Cover and cook until your protein is cooked through, the parsnip is tender, and the sauce has thickened, 8 to 10 minutes.
 While the keema is cooking, prepare the scallion yogurt.

 Prep the remaining ingredients; make the scallion yogurt

 - Zest and juice the lime, keeping the zest and juice separate (the juice will be divided between the yogurt and the keema).
 [Zest 1 lime and juice both limes.]

 - Trim the root ends from the scallions; thinly slice the scallions, keeping the white and green parts separate.
 Set aside the white parts for finishing the keema.